vbuzzegoli/4M/README.md

 20. By default, when an invalid input is encountered, set it back to its default value after possible logging the issue (if `silentCrash` is disabled or not specified)
 21. The type of `silentCrash` must be checked first
 22. The type of `onInvalidInput` must be checked right after `silentCrash`
+23. `_skip` should not be set when triggering `onInvalidInput`
-23. Sit back and live a much happier life using Redux from now on :rocket:
+24. Sit back and live a much happier life using Redux from now on :rocket:

 > Note : Check out the [example](https://github.com/vbuzzegoli/4M/tree/master/example) attached to get a real life example of such an implementation